jogetoss/essence-theme/README.md

 **Google Fonts(option)**:
 This option will only be visible when the above option is disabled.
 Before utilizing this feature, users must fill in the Google Font API Key in the General Settings > UI section.
 Once completed, users will have access to thousands of font options to choose from.

-**Label on Top(checkbox)**:
-When this is enabled, the label and field occupy the full width of the container.

 **Rounded Field Design(checkbox)**:
 When this is enabled, the corners of the input fields are rounded.